sacjs/website/_posts/2015-02-18-lets-talk-about-talks-and-community.md

 things off by speaking about, well, speaking!
 Learn what it takes to put yourself out there and present your ideas to your community!

+Slides from Bryan's talk can be found on [Presentate](https://presentate.com/nebrius/talks/speaking-is-awesome).

 Next up, [Emily Rose](https://twitter.com/nexxylove) will be regaling us with the story of how [Oakland DanceJS](https://twitter.com/oaklanddancejs) got started and will offer you a healthy dose of encouragement to helping our own community grow, or maybe even get you to start your own!

+Slides from Emily's talk can be found at [emilyrose/dancejs-origins](https://github.com/emilyrose/dancejs-origins).

 Closing out the evening will be [Benjamin Coe](https://twitter.com/benjamincoe), from [NPM](https://twitter.com/npmjs) who will tell you how and why you should